DrewAPicture/download-shortcode/README.md

 ##### When I click links from the front-end, all I get is a 404 Page Not Found error or a white screen.
 What gives?

 There are two things you should check:
 * There may be a problem with the force-download.php script located in your `/wp-content/` directory.
-Try copying the force-download.php file from download-shortcode/inc/force-download.php to your wp-content directory.
+Try copying the force-download.php file from download-shortcode/inc/force-download.php to your `/wp-content/` directory.
 * It is also possible you just need to flush your rewrite rules by visiting the Settings > Permalinks screen in your Dashboard.

 ##### How can I modify this plugin's default behavior?

-Check out the [Other Notes](http://wordpress.org/extend/plugins/download-shortcode/other_notes) section for example functions and filters.
+Check out the **Other Notes** section for example functions and filters.

 ##### I've uninstalled Download Shortcode but now I have a bunch of broken shortcodes in my posts and pages.
 How can I hide them?